slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 still learning the skill / confident in the skill

 <!--

-> *'A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
-Specialization is for insects.' -- Robert Heinlein*

 people want freedom to choose their process

 The most important lessons I learned were to remember that I'd hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I'd not have had to hire them.